 How Do I Get Out of a Physician Contract?

 After signing a physician contract, there may be a situation that requires you to get out of your contract, so many ask how do I get out of a physician contract?
-It could be because of difficulties within the job itself, with the employer or having unavoidable personal problems.
+It could be because of difficulties within the job itself, with the employer, or having unavoidable personal problems.
 No matter the reason, it is essential for a physician to understand the legalities of terminating employment and how that fits in with his or her signed contract.

 Notice of Being Fired That is not Wrongful

 Standard contracts have clauses that require a 90-day notice from either the physician or his employer when one or the other wants to end the contract.
 Sometimes the notice period is 180 days, but the time frame seldom exceeds that.
-This will occur when it is difficult to fill the position.
+It will occur when it is difficult to fill the position.
 However, regardless of the period delineated on the contract, sometimes a physician needs to terminate early.

-When a doctor is going to leave a position before the notice period ends, the employer may just be understanding and work out an agreeable plan, mainly when it is a family emergency or the like.
+When a doctor is going to leave a position before the notice period ends, the employer may be understanding and work out an agreeable plan, mainly when it is a family emergency or the like.
 However, if the doctor wants to leave early because of a better job offer, this can create problems in the exiting.
-This could be considered a breach of contract.
+It could be considered a breach of contract.

 Need of Right to Terminate Job Clause